jeffcwolf/facet-manager/README.md

 # Facet Manager

-This extension allows the user to import and export Facets to an OpenRefine project, without using the Permalink functionality.
+This OpenRefine extension allows the user to import and export Facets to an OpenRefine project, without using the Permalink functionality.

 ## Status
 This extension is provided as-is, without any expectation of ongoing maintenance.
 Feel free to fork and modify.